tigoe/SoundExamples/docs/midi-ble.md

 #  MIDI over Bluetooth LE

 Some newer MIDI devices, and most personal computers, can send and receive MIDI over Bluetooth LE.
-MIDI over Bluetooth is included in MacOS and Android, and has recently been included in [Windows 10](https://blogs.windows.com/buildingapps/2016/09/21/midi-enhancements-in-windows-10/#ggWxAYzWRQ4WCEVg.97) as well.
-The MKR 1010 and the Nano 33 IoT boards can communicate using Bluetooth LE.
-Presumably you can do it with some of the Arduino derivatives which communicate using Bluetooth LE as well, but these examples have only been tested with the [ArduinoBLE library](https://github.com/arduino-libraries/ArduinoBLE) on the MKR 1010 and Nano 33 IoT.
+MIDI over Bluetooth is included as a standard Bluetooth profile in MacOS and Android, and has recently been included in [Windows 10](https://blogs.windows.com/buildingapps/2016/09/21/midi-enhancements-in-windows-10/#ggWxAYzWRQ4WCEVg.97) as well.
+The [Bluetooth MIDI specification](https://www.midi.org/specifications/item/bluetooth-le-midi) can be found on the MIDI Association's site, and [signs are encouraging for its longevity](https://www.midi.org/articles-old/bluetooth-is-here-to-stay).

+The MKR 1010, the Nano 33 IoT, and the Nano 33 BLE boards can communicate using Bluetooth LE.
+You can do it with some of the Arduino derivatives which communicate using Bluetooth LE as well, but these examples have only been tested with the [ArduinoBLE library](https://github.com/arduino-libraries/ArduinoBLE) on the MKR 1010, Nano 33 IoT and Nano 33 BLE.
+SParkfun has a [MIDI BLE tutorial](https://learn.sparkfun.com/tutorials/midi-ble-tutorial/create-a-basic-ble-peripheral) that works with the BLEPeripheral library for some of the derivative boards like their nRF52832 board.

 ## ArduinoBLE Library
-In order to use these examples you'll need to include the ArduinoBLE library for use on the MKR 1010 and Nano 33 BLE.
+In order to use these examples you'll need to include the ArduinoBLE library for use on the MKR 1010, Nano 33 BLE, and Nano 33 BLE.
 In the Arduino IDE, click on the Sketch Menu, then choose Include Library... then Manage Libraries.
 This will open the Library Manager.
 Filter for ArduinBLE, and you should see a library called "ArduinoBLE by Arduino".
 Install it.
 Then you're ready to start.

 ## Brief Introduction to Bluetooth LE Concepts